saivaraprasad-avula/boardbid-ui/README.md

 VITE_CLERK_PUBLISHABLE_KEY_PROD=pk_live_Y2xlcmsuYm9hcmRiaWQuYWkk
 ```

-At runtime the app selects the development key when served from `localhost` or `https://saivaraprasad-avula.github.io/boardbid-ui/` and falls back to the production key for all other origins.
+At runtime the app loads the production key only when served from `boardbid.ai` or its subdomains.
+All other origins, including `localhost` and the GitHub Pages demo, use the development key.

 Authenticated users can access dashboards, campaign tools, and manage their profile on `/account`.